Jormund/bookmark_under_draw/README.md

-# bookmark under draw
+# IITC Plugin : bookmark under draw
-Bookmarks portals under all polygons and circles
+Create bookmarks for each portal inside a drawn polygon or circle.
+Uses search result instead if available.